nanvel/blog/2023/01/domain-driven-design.md

 Example: a person, a city, a car, a lottery ticket, a bank transaction.

+Entity is a domain object that has long-lived identity.

+Entities have identity equality.

 ### Value objects

 Describe some characteristics of a thing.